Baluster-Banister | Commonly Confused Words

 etymology

-• A baluster is one of the shafts or columns supporting a rail while a banister refers to the handrail itself.
+• A baluster is a single vertical post or column, while a banister is the entire handrail system.

 © 2025 Lithium Lab Pte Ltd